 The Institute of Adult Education in Helsinki is a learning and wellbeing centre, and one of the largest privately-owned institutes in Finland.
 The Institute, founded in 1961, is an institute of adult education operating within the Liberal Adult Education Act.
-The Institute receives statutory financial assistance from the state and City of Helsinki subsidy.
+The Institute receives statutory financial assistance from the state.
 Other main sources of income are labour market training fees and student fees.
 The Institute operates at Töölöntullinkatu, at the basic education premises in Arkadiankatu and in the physical education premises in Annankatu.
 Read more about the institute.

 A Versatile Selection of Courses

 - Courses at the Institute of Adult Education are courses on different subjects, are open for all (e.g. languages, sports, dance, art, handicrafts, music, computing).